crazcalm/book_ideas/my_books/practical_sorting_book/src/chapter_1.md

 Keep in mind that the `sort_by` mandates that you return a Ordering Enum, but that does not means that the body of the function closure needs to call a method that returns an Ordering Enum.

 Here is an example where the closure body explicitly returns an Ordering Enum based on the logic in the body.
+We first define whether `a` or `b` is odd and then we do a series of checks.
+If `a` and `b` or odd, we want to place them in ascending order, but if `a` or `b` is not odd, than we want to place the odd number in front of the even number.
+We do this by stating that the odd number is less than the even number.

 ```rust
 use std::cmp::Ordering;